 If you work in delivery, logistics, or fleet management, you’ll probably need to add 100+ stops to your daily route.
 You’ll also need visualization features, and the ability to save routes.

-If you work in field sales, you typically visit 15-20 customers or prospects every day.
-The more sales meetings you have, the more you can sell.
+If you work in the field sales or field services industries , you typically visit 15-20 customers every day.
+The more meetings you have, the better.
 Plus, you need to keep track of each of your interactions with customers.

 Scenario 2: Automatic Route Optimization

-Whether you’re a field salesperson or you’re just trying to optimize your multi-stop route, you’ll need a tool that gives you the best route by simply entering all your stops.
+Whether you’re a field salesperson, field service technician or you’re just trying to optimize your multi-stop route, you’ll need a tool that gives you the best route by simply entering all your stops.

-Google route planner doesn’t do that.
-You will have to put in extra time to manually plot a route on Gmaps, and it’s not guaranteed that the route will be entirely optimized.
+Google Maps route planner doesn’t do that.
+You will have to put in extra time to manually plot a route on Google Maps, and it’s not guaranteed that the route will be entirely optimized.

 Combining Google Maps with this all-in-one tool results in having all the features field salespeople need to succeed.

-With Badger, you can also find new leads around you and include them to your route with the tap of a finger.
+With Badger Maps, you can also find new leads around you and include them to your route with the tap of a finger.
 Other key features include custom reports, follow-up reminders and CRM integration.

-What makes Badger Maps different from other route planners is that it offers countless features specifically designed for field sales.
-In fact, the average sales team sells 22% and drives 20% less when they start using Badger.
+What makes Badger Maps different from other route planners is that it offers countless features specifically designed for field sales, making it the most efficient route planner for salespeople.

 Google Maps can only be used to find the fastest route between two stops.
 It was not designed to find the optimal order for multiple stops.
 Therefore, users will need to manually rearrange the stops and compare the ETA to find the fastest route.